 “A lot of shark attacks are cases of mistaken identity,” Peirce says, “due to reduced visibility and identification ability on the behalf of the shark.”

 So you’re being circled by a shark.
-It's not the best thing that's ever happened to you, but the worst thing you can do right now is panic.
+The worst thing you can do right now is panic.

-“Don’t start splashing around -- you’re just going to excite, incite and encourage the shark’s interest," says Peirce.
+“Don’t start splashing around – you’re just going to excite, incite and encourage the shark’s interest,” said Peirce.

 Humans, apes, dogs and cats all have paws and hands.
 If we want to explore something we pick it up and we touch it, we feel it, we put it to our nose.